wochatme/PuttyGPT/askrob/build.md

 ### Build It!

-We have complated all modifications and now it is ready to build.
+We have completed all modifications and now it is ready to build.
 Run the below commands in c:\gpt\putty:
 ```
 cmake -S . -B puttygpt -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=MinSizeRel
 cd puttygpt